 In our community with a respect for its historic past, and its tradition of single-family houses, it is necessary to make provisions for the conservation of these values.
-This District is centered on the area of Freedom, known as the Village.
+This District is centered in the area of Freedom, known as the Village.
 (See map).

+- 1. Tourist home

+- 1. Single family dwelling

 - 2. Agriculture

 - 3. Forestry

 - 4. Produce Stand

 - 5. Water Storage Facility Amended 3/10/98

 - 6. Residential Camping

-1. Single family dwelling

-- 7. Accessory Dwelling Unit - 8.
-Minor Home Occupation Amended 03/12/2013 - 9.
-Wireless Telecommunications Service Facility - 10.
-Accessory use to a permitted use
+- 7. Accessory Dwelling Unit

+- 8. Minor Home Occupation Amended 03/12/2013

+- 9. Wireless Telecommunications Service Facility

+- 10. Accessory use to a permitted use